yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `requiredValue`: the desired value that the input should be.
 If not set, it means the input should not be empty.
 - `strict`: whether to check data types when validating a value.
 Defaults to false.
-  When `requiredValue` is not set, if this property is true, the validator will check if the input value is not strictly null; If this property is false, the validator will use a loose rule to determine a value is empty or not.
+  When `requiredValue` is not set, if this property is true, the validator will check if the input value is not strictly `null`; If this property is false, the validator will use a loose rule to determine a value is empty or not.
   When `requiredValue` is set, the comparison between the input and `requiredValue` will also check data types if this property is true.